Adult Classes and Workshops

 If using photos for source material, Students must provide their own photos.

-Learn how to capture the variety of shapes, colors, and forms of plants and flowers with the free flow of watercolor.
-Students will sharpen their observational skills, create interesting compositions, and develop ways of mixing and layering colors to encourage self-expression.
+Learn how to capture the variety of shapes, colors and forms of plants and flowers with the free flow of watercolor.
+Students will sharpen their observational skills, create interesting compositions, and develop ways of mixing and layering color to encourage self-expression.
 Demonstrations will be given with plenty of individual attention.

 Drawing paper to begin: 9” x 12” drawing pad (approximate Size) is good